Eritrea national football team: History

 An Eritrean team participated in a friendly tournament in Sudan in 1992, the year before Eritrea achieved independence.
 Eritrea participated in the 1994 CECAFA Cup, organised by the Council for East and Central Africa Football Association, even though the ENFF was not founded until 1996.
 The first full international was in the 1999 CECAFA Cup, the year after the ENFF joined the CAF and FIFA.
 They participated in the qualifying rounds of the 2000 African Cup of Nations and the 2002 World Cup, and subsequent editions until 2008.
 They have also appeared intermittently in the CECAFA Cup.

 In the 2000 Africa Cup of Nations qualifiers, Eritrea managed a scoreless home draw versus Cameroon and a 1–0 home win over Mozambique.
 They finished second in their three team group, and advanced to a playoff round where they faced Senegal and Zimbabwe, but ultimately lost all four matches in that final stage.

 In the first round of the qualifiers for the 2002 World Cup, they were drawn against Nigeria, and were defeated 4–0 in the away leg, after a goalless draw at home.
 The coach was Yilmaz Yuceturk.

 In the first round of the 2006 World Cup qualifiers, Sudan was Eritrea's first round opponent.
 Eritrea lost the first leg 3–0, before another goalless draw in Asmara.
 The coach was Eritrean Tekie Abraha.

 In group 6 of the qualifiers for the 2008 Africa Cup of Nations, under the guidance of Romanian Dorian Marin, Eritrea finished second behind Angola, failing to qualify for the final tournament.
 They beat Kenya twice and drew at home to Angola.

 In the first round of the 2014 World Cup qualifiers, Eritrea faced Rwanda.
 The first leg in Asmara ended in a 1–1 draw (and saw Eritrea's first ever goal in a World Cup qualification match), but Rwanda took the second leg by a score of 3–1.

+In the first round of the 2018 World Cup qualifiers, Eritrea faced Botswana.
+The first leg in Asmara saw Botswana win 2–0, and the second leg in Francistown saw Botswana win 3–1, with Botswana winning 5–1 on aggregate.

+In the first round of the 2022 World Cup qualifiers, Eritrea faced Namibia.
+The first leg in Asmara saw Namibia win 2–1, and the second leg saw Namibia win 2–0; Namibia won 4–1 on aggregate.

+Eritrea withdrew from the 2023 Africa Cup of Nations qualifiers and the 2026 World Cup qualifiers, and would not play a match for six years until May 2025, when they played two matches against the Niger A' team.